The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 Renting a campervan in Portugal is very easy.
 There are loads of companies to choose from, and as we travelled in the first week of April, which is considered off-season, we managed to get a real bargain with loads of stuff thrown in at no extra cost.

 We booked our home on wheels with PORTUGAL BY VAN, a small company run by a handful of friendly and knowledgeable locals.
-Our three-seater was spacious enough for the two of us and contained a little fridge, kitchen utensils, a solar-powered shower, cooker and even a BBQ.
+Our three-seater was spacious enough for the two of us and contained a little fridge, kitchen utensils, a solar-powered shower, a cooker and even a BBQ.

 Portugal is a paradise for travelling by campervan.
-Digital nomads and adventure seekers can easily navigate away from busy tourist spots and sleep under the stars in amazingly beautiful locations even fancy all-inclusive resorts would struggle to provide.
+Digital nomads and adventure seekers can easily navigate away from busy tourist spots and sleep under the stars in amazingly beautiful locations that even fancy all-inclusive resorts would struggle to provide.

 IMG_7755